Give2Peer/g2p-client-android/README.md

 Hosting a server costs money.
 We can pay for a couple years from our own pocket, but eventually the service must be able to pay for its own running costs, or it will shut down.

-You'll be the product for a while, as the server will measure your total usage for a year or ten and show you (exactly!) how much you should give to keep it afloat for another year.
+You'll be the product for a while, as the server will measure your total usage for a year and show you (exactly!) how much you should give to keep it afloat for another year.

 Of course, all these statistics will be published publicly.